griffithlab/civic-docs/docs/using/browsing.rst

      - Description
    * - Name
      - Name of the Variant Group
-   * - Count
+   * - Variants
-     - Number of Variants in the Group
+     - Names of the Variants in the Variant Group
    * - Genes
      - List of Genes associated with the Group
+   * - Variant Count
+     - A count of Variants in the Group
-   * - Evidence
+   * - Evidence Count
      - A count of Evidence Items associated with the Group

 Evidence Table